mebmrauf/CSE423-Computer-Graphics/Notes/Cohen Sutherland Algorithm.md

 cohen-Sutherland(x1, y1, x2, y2):
 oc1 = calculate_outcode(x1, y1),
 oc2 = calculate_outcode(x2, y2);

 while(true) {

 if (oc1 == oc2 == 0000) {
-	//declare completely inside
-	output (x1, y1), (x2, y2) as clipped line
+	//line is completely inside, no need to clip output (x1, y1), (x2, y2)
 	break
 }

-else if ((oc1 AND oc2)!=0000) { // condition to check matching bit
+else if (oc1 != 0000 AND oc2 != 0000) {
-	//declare completely outside and clip
+	//line is completely outside and clipped
 	break
 }

 else{

 	if(oc1 != 0000){
 		(x1, y1) = find intersection point of line
                            and the boundary corresponding
 			   to non-zero bit of oc1
 		oc1 = calculate_outcode(x1, y1)
 	}

 	else{
 		(x2, y2) = find intersection point of line
 			   and the boundary corresponding
 			   to non-zero bit of oc2
 		oc2 = calculate_outcode(x2, y2)
 	}

 	continue
 }
 ```